What People Say About Me

 After submitting your appeal, the DWP will send you a tribunal bundle, which includes their evidence and decision rationale.
 Preparing for this stage is critical to improving your chances of success.

-How I Can Help with Your PIP Appeal
+How I Can Help with Your Personal Independence Payment (PIP) Appeal

 Navigating the appeals process for Personal Independence Payment can feel daunting.
 With over 20 years of experience in welfare benefits law, I can help you: